SergeiMukha/REST-API/README.md

   ```
   /api/auth/register/
   ```
-  With data formatted such as
+  Use data payload in this format:
   ```
   {
     "username": "your username",
     "password": "your pasword"
   }

-- Create and Delete Element
+- Create and Delete Element:

   To create element use post request to